jbloemendal/test_case_design/README.md

 # SodaMachine - Test Case Design

 The SodaMachine provides an exercise to comprehend and practice the concepts of test case design.
-Its an adaptation of the [research from D.C.
-Kunk et al.][1], including intentional misstakes.
+It's an adaptation of the [research from D.C.
+Kunk et al.][1], including intentional defects.
-You find the weekly content in the branches, the suggested litterature is optional.
+You find the content in the branches, the suggested literature is optional.

 ### week2: Object State Testing
 * [Object state testing][2]